alexwlchan/alexwlchan.net/src/_drafts/finding-unsubscribed-sns-topics.md

 <img src="/images/2018/sns-notifications.png" style="max-width: 600px;">

+A common use case is something like push notifications on your phone.
+For example, when a game sends you a notification to tell you about new content -- that could be powered by SNS.

 We use SNS as an intermediary for SQS at work.
 Rather than sending a message directly to a queue, we send messages to an SNS topic, and the queue subscribes to the topic.
 Usually there's a 1-to-1 relationship between topics and queues, but SNS is useful if we ever want to do some debugging or monitoring.
 We can create a second subscription to the topic, get a copy of the messages, and inspect them without breaking the original queue.

-A more common use case is something like push notifications on your phone.
-For example, when a game sends you a notification to tell you about new content -- that could be powered by SNS.

 We've had a few bugs recently where the subscription between the SNS topic and SQS queue gets broken.
 When nothing subscribes to a topic, any notifications it receives are silently discarded -- because there's nowhere for them to be sent.